CHRONOSTASIS

 GALERIE SARA LILY PEREZ

-14 NOVEMBER – 03 JANUARY 2026
+14 NOVEMBER – 28 JANUARY 2026

-Wolfgang Flad, by contrast, makes time palpable through three,dimensional forms that capture motion in suspension.
+Wolfgang Flad, makes time palpable through three,dimensional forms that capture motion in suspension.
 His sculptures, primarily crafted from wood and mixed media, incorporate upcycled paper pulp from shredded art publications, material imbued with fragments of art history.
 These elements are shaped into sinuous, abstract structures that seem to twist and grow organically, often suspended from ceilings or walls.
 Their forms evoke interconnected tree branches or mammal bones, possessing an “inherently naturalistic quality” and echoing patterns from neurons to celestial orbits.

 Despite their dynamic curves, each piece captures a moment of arrested energy.
 As Flad describes, his work centers on “the main motive of freezing the movement of a huge, spontaneous, and dynamic gesture.”
 Polished, geometric surfaces contrast with rough, fibrous edges, merging stillness and growth within a single form.
 This tension suggests a metamorphosis paused in time.
 The reclaimed paper adds a temporal depth, past narratives compressed into new, living shapes.
 In this way, the sculptures embody what Flad calls a “hidden life within,” where stasis pulses with latent transformation.

-FEATURED ARTISTS
+FEATURED ARTIST

 Wolfgang Flad (b.
 1974, Reutlingen, Germany) is a sculptor who investigates the relationship between nature, material, and transformation.
 He studied textile design at the University of Applied Sciences in Reutlingen and fine arts at the Academy of Fine Arts in Stuttgart.
 Flad’s biomorphic sculptures and wall reliefs are crafted from wood, papier-mâché, and recycled materials, often recalling organic forms like roots, corals, or cells.
 His works evoke growth, fluidity, and renewal while engaging with themes of ecology and sustainability.
 Flad lives and works in Berlin and has exhibited internationally, with works held in major museum collections in Germany, Switzerland, the Netherlands, and the United States.